FdSc Applied Animal Behaviour, Welfare and Conservation

 The animal care industry is now worth £1 billion to the UK economy with 13,000 businesses and numerous animal charities, zoos, conservation organisations, wildlife parks and animal visitor attractions.

-This subject area came 1st in the UK for overall satisfaction and learning community in the National Student Survey 2019 (WGU analysis of unpublished NSS data 2019) and 2nd in the UK for student satisfaction in the Complete University Guide 2020.
+*This subject area came 1st in the UK for student satisfaction in the Complete University Guide 2021.
 If you’re passionate about animals there’s never been a better time to prepare for your dream career with this course which covers animal behaviour, ethics and welfare.

 - study zoological science, animal husbandry, animal learning and training, and survey skills for conservation

 - take part in work placements to develop practical skills and demonstrate the knowledge and skills they have gained

 - have access to a range of domestic and exotic animal species at our Northop campus

 - enjoy off-site visits to animal charities, wildlife centres and other industry related venues